-(d) Pursuant to a statement filed by BlackRock, Inc. with the SEC on January 26, 2024, in accordance with Rule 13d-1(b) of the Securities Exchange Act of 1934, BlackRock, Inc. has reported that, as of December 31, 2023, it had sole voting power over 7,627,568 common shares and sole dispositive power over 8,533,279 common shares.

-(e) These common shares are owned indirectly by Ms. Savage through the Jean Savage Trust.

-- (f) These common shares are owned indirectly by Mr. Scaminace through the Joseph Scaminace Revocable Trust. - (g) This amount includes 1,239 common shares as to which Ms. Parmentier holds voting power pursuant to the Retirement Savings Plan as of July 31, 2024, and 26,581 common shares subject to Stock Incentives exercisable by Ms. Parmentier on or prior to September 30, 2024, granted under our stock incentive plans. - (h) This amount includes 3,794 common shares as to which Mr. Leombruno holds voting power pursuant to the Retirement Savings Plan as of July 31, 2024, and 13,823 common shares subject to Stock Incentives exercisable by Mr. Leombruno on or prior to September 30, 2024, granted under our stock incentive plans. - (i) This amount includes 4,428 common shares as to which Mr. Ross holds voting power pursuant to the Retirement Savings Plan as of July 31, 2024, and 18,113 common shares subject to Stock Incentives exercisable by Mr. Ross on or prior to September 30, 2024, granted under our stock incentive plans. - (j) This amount includes 85 common shares as to which Mr. Bracht holds voting power pursuant to the Retirement Savings Plan as of July 31, 2024, and 3,344 common shares subject to Stock Incentives exercisable by Mr. Bracht on or prior to September 30, 2024, granted under our stock incentive plans. - (k) This amount includes 727 common shares as to which Mr. Leonti holds voting power pursuant to the Retirement Savings Plan as of July 31, 2024. - (l) This amount includes 74,217 common shares owned indirectly by Mr. Banks through the Lee Banks Revocable Trust, 825 common shares as to which Mr. Banks holds voting power pursuant to the Retirement Savings Plan as of July 31, 2024, and 98,305 common shares subject to Stock Incentives exercisable by Mr. Banks on or prior to September 30, 2024, granted under our stock incentive plans. - (m) This amount includes 17,181 common shares as to which all executive officers as a group hold voting power pursuant to the Retirement Savings Plan as of July 31, 2024, and 208,225 common shares subject to Stock Incentives exercisable on or prior to September 30, 2024, granted under our stock incentive plans held by all executive officers as a group.
+- (e) Pursuant to a statement filed by BlackRock, Inc. with the SEC on January 26, 2024, in accordance with Rule 13d-1(b) of the Securities Exchange Act of 1934, BlackRock, Inc. has reported that, as of December 31, 2023, it had sole voting power over 7,627,568 common shares and sole dispositive power over 8,533,279 common shares. - (f) This amount includes 10 common shares owned indirectly by Ms. Savage through the Jean Savage Trust. - (g) These common shares are owned indirectly by Mr. Scaminace through the Joseph Scaminace Revocable Trust. - (h) This amount includes 1,042 common shares as to which Ms. Parmentier holds voting power pursuant to the Retirement Savings Plan as of July 31, 2025, and 41,011 common shares subject to Stock Incentives exercisable by Ms. Parmentier on or prior to September 30, 2025, granted under our stock incentive plans. - (i) This amount includes 3,593 common shares as to which Mr. Leombruno holds voting power pursuant to the Retirement Savings Plan as of July 31, 2025, and 32,105 common shares subject to Stock Incentives exercisable by Mr. Leombruno on or prior to September 30, 2025, granted under our stock incentive plans. - (j) This amount includes 3,764 common shares as to which Mr. Ross holds voting power pursuant to the Retirement Savings Plan as of July 31, 2025, and 21,717 common shares subject to Stock Incentives exercisable by Mr. Ross on or prior to September 30, 2025, granted under our stock incentive plans. - (k) This amount includes 426 common shares as to which Mr. Leonti holds voting power pursuant to the Retirement Savings Plan as of July 31, 2025, and 2,902 common shares subject to Stock Incentives exercisable by Mr. Leonti on or prior to September 30, 2025, granted under our stock incentive plans. - (l) This amount includes 77 common shares as to which Mr. Scott holds voting power pursuant to the Retirement Savings Plan as of July 31, 2025, and 6,482 common shares subject to Stock Incentives exercisable by Mr. Scott on or prior to September 30, 2025, granted under our stock incentive plans. - (m) This amount includes 13,797 common shares as to which all executive officers as a group hold voting power pursuant to the Retirement Savings Plan as of July 31, 2025, and 186,728 common shares subject to Stock Incentives exercisable on or prior to September 30, 2025, granted under our stock incentive plans held by all executive officers as a group.